OpenFreeEnergy/openfe/docs/cookbook/writing_transformation_json.rst

 for a user to run edges in parallel, if they don't want to use the more sophisticated techniques we have developed.

-For these cases, we have made it very easy for a user to dump a transformation to JSON.
+For these cases, we have made it very easy for a user to write a transformation to JSON.
 Simply use the method :meth:`.Transformation.to_json`.
 For example: